SidharthLala1/mern-test-cypress/README.md

 - Navigate to the top-level folder and run `npm install`, this will install dependencies for both the frontend and backend projects.
 Alternatively, you can run this

-- You can then run `npm run backend` and `npm run frontend` in two separate terminals to run both the backend and frontend respectively
+- You can then run `npm start` and `npm run start` in two separate terminals to run both the backend and frontend respectively

 ## Running the tests

 - Navigate to the top-level folder and run `npm test`, this will start both backend and frontend and run the sample cypress test.
-Alternatively you can start backend and frontend manually, then run `npx cypress open` to open the cypress interactive window
+-To Run the API Test written in the backend folder under tests folder.
+ 1. Stop the backend server.
+ 2. Navigate to folder backend > tests
+ 3. In terminal run 'npm run cypress run